Updated on 15. November 2021 from ÁYIO-Q Redaktion

 - Rhus toxicodendron

-Copper bracelet/magnet therapy
+Copper bracelet/magnet therapy for osteoarthritis

 Many people with osteoarthritis wear copper bracelets for pain relief or to reduce stiffness.
 However, there are no scientific or medical studies that copper bracelets offer any benefits.
 The copper in the bracelet cannot be absorbed into the joint in any way and there is no evidence that osteoarthritis is caused by a lack of copper in the body.
 Nevertheless, many users describe that they have noticed benefits and pain relief from wearing the copper bracelet, which is probably due to the placebo effect.
 Therefore, those who believe in the effect of the bracelet should continue to wear it.